wandb/docs/content/guides/integrations/keras.md

 The `WandbCallback`

-* will automatically log history data from any metrics collected by keras: loss and anything passed into `keras_model.compile()`
+* Automatically logs history data from any metrics collected by keras: loss and anything passed into `keras_model.compile()`.
-* will set summary metrics for the run associated with the "best" training step, where "best" is defined by the `monitor` and `mode` attributes.
-This defaults to the epoch with the minimum `val_loss`. `WandbCallback` will by default save the model associated with the best `epoch`
+* Sets summary metrics for the run associated with the "best" training step, where "best" is defined by the `monitor` and `mode` attributes.
+This defaults to the epoch with the minimum `val_loss`. `WandbCallback` will by default save the model associated with the best `epoch`.
-* can optionally log gradient and parameter histogram
+* Optionally logs gradient and parameter histogram.
-* can optionally save training and validation data for wandb to visualize.
+* Optionally saves training and validation data for wandb to visualize.

-**`WandbCallback` Reference**
+### `WandbCallback` Reference

 | Arguments                  |                                    |
 | -------------------------- | ------------------------------------------- |